johannesbook/fuel-guage/README.md

 Project status
 ---
-Tested and verified rev B of the schematics, works excellent.
+Tested and verified rev B of the schematics, works nicely.
 A lot of improvements remains (see below), but at least first shot is working now.

 Current features
 ----